Tattoo Info and Aftercare

 It is common for the film to fill with fluids.
 This can look like the muddled colors of your tattoo or look like watery blood.
 It is NORMAL and is the plasma your body is pushing out to the surface from a scab.
 Because the plasma it doesn't dry out on your skin as a scab, its sits under the film as a liquid.
 There is no need for concern if you see fluid, this is your own blood plasma and perhaps a bit of tattoo pigment, but it is working hard to re-build your skin so leave it alone!

-If your bandage is leaking, gently wipe away any leakage with a soft cloth or paper towel, as needed.
-If the Tegaderm does not stay secured and begins to slip, you may use medical tape to help keep it in place.
-If however the Tegaderm fails to stay in place to a point that your tattoo is exposed, the bandage must be removed at once.
+If your bandage is leaking, or does not stay secured / begins to slip, or fails to stay in place to a point that your tattoo is exposed, the bandage must be removed at once.
 It is advisable that while wearing the Tegaderm you avoid wearing your favorite light colored clothing or sleeping on your favorite sheets, in case of leakage.

 *Avoid activities that will stress the Tegaderm bandage.
-For example, if the bandage is on your arm, avoid jogging, and other repetitive motion activities as much as possible for the 72 hour bandage period.
-Highly repetitive movements, especially if they induce perspiration, will cause the Tegaderm to come loose prematurely.
+For example, if the bandage is on your arm, avoid jogging, and other repetitive motion activities as much as possible for the bandage period.
+Highly repetitive movements, especially if they induce perspiration, will cause the Tegaderm to come loose prematurely and can possibly trap sweat bacteria.

 *Once the Tegaderm is removed, wash the tattoo thoroughly with warm soapy water.
 Use any mild soap (avoid heavy fragrances and never wash your raw tattoo with an exfoliating soap!)
 The trick to getting your tattoo clean is to wash it VERY gently, not just once, but as many times as needed to get it clean.
 Avoid using a lot of pressure while washing it as this may cause discomfort.
 Your tattoo isn’t clean until it no longer has any areas that feel “slippery” to the touch.
 This is what you will do from here on out 2-3 times a day until the skin has regenerated.